ahmedsameh74/e-commerceapp/README.md

 #  E-Commerce Web Application
 The E-shop Store web application is intended to provide complete solutions for the seller as well as customers .through a single gateway using the internet. user can sign in and sign up  and make order and show category and show product and buy and product item in the system
+## How run Project
+just run frontend react using this command because the project backend is deployment in heroku <br>
+> cd client
+> npm run start

 ## admin dashboard Link
  http://ecommerce-app0040.herokuapp.com/admin/login